 2 new imported COVID-19 cases reported in Shanghai

-Two imported coronavirus cases were reported in the city on Saturday, said the Shanghai Health Commission on Sunday morning.
-No locally transmitted cases were reported.
+Two imported COVID-19 cases were reported in the city on Saturday, said the Shanghai Health Commission on Sunday morning.
+There were no new locally transmitted cases.

-The first patient is a Chinese working in Ethiopia who arrived at the Shanghai Pudong International Airport on April 6.
+The first patient is a Chinese working in the Republic of Congo who arrived at the Pudong International Airport on September 21.

-The second patient is an Indian living in India who arrived at Shanghai airport on April 15 via Germany.
+The second patient is a Chinese working in Mexico who arrived at the local airport on September 22.

-Both new patients have been transferred to the designated hospital for treatment, while 31 close contacts on the same flights with them have been put under quarantine and observation at designated places.
+Both cases have been transferred to the designated hospital for treatment, while the 28 close contacts on the same flights with them have been put under quarantine and observation at designated places.

 No suspected local cases were reported, and no asymptomatic infection cases are undergoing medical observation now, the local health commission said.